 - Damage that is done to expensive art or antiques – usually such expensive items will be excluded unless they're covered as an additional extra

-If you have valuables, the amount you can claim for these is normally restricted to a single item limit (normally £1,500) and to a total amount.
-If your valuables exceed the upper limit, it’s worthwhile paying more to increase your cover.
+If you have valuables, the amount you can claim for these is normally restricted to a single item limit and to a total amount.
+If your valuables exceed the upper limit, it could be worthwhile paying more to increase your cover.

 How much does buildings and contents insurance cost?